Doctoral Studies at the Sociology of Law Department

 Programmes leading to a doctoral degree (PhD) comprise 240 credits – a course component of 60 credits and a thesis component of 180 credits.
 For a doctoral degree, you write a research thesis (doctoral thesis) based on independent research that must be of a high scholarly standard.
 You publicly defended your thesis in accordance with the rules in the Higher Education Ordinance and in local provisions for the Faculty of Social Sciences in Lund.

 Doctoral studies follow a general syllabus established by the Sociology of Law departmental board and the faculty.
 Each PhD student follows an individual study plan (see information about electronic resources) that is revised annually.
 The revision should be done and signed by the head of department on 15 March every year.

-- General syllabus in Sociology of Law (PDF, swedish; under translation)
+- General syllabus in Sociology of Law (PDF, new tab)

 - Individual study plan (ISP) (online resource)

 - Regulatory documents concerning PhD studies at the Faculty of Social Sciences

 The faculty is responsible for coordination and quality assurance of doctoral studies.
 The Faculty Board determines issues such as establishment and phasing out of subjects for PhD study programmes, general syllabi, as well as principles within the framework of Lund University’s decisions.

 Here you will find information on PhD study programmes at the Faculty of Social Sciences – from general syllabus and courses to funding and supervision.